ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 expected datapoints anywhere outside the contour can be calculated as *N × αT* where *N* is the number of datapoints a sample holds and *αT* is the probability that an observations falls anywhere outside the contour.
-For IFORM, direct sampling, ISORM and highest density contours which are constructed using the same joint distribution and the same *αC*-value, the probability *αT* is different (where *αC* corresponds to the definition of probability of exceedance that is specific to the contour method).
+For IFORM, direct sampling, ISORM and highest density contours that are constructed using the same joint distribution and the same *αC*-value, the probability *αT* is different (where *αC* corresponds to the definition of probability of exceedance that is specific to the contour method).